Loading...

 Support of Farmland as a Good Investment

-Both platforms tout farmland as an excellent investment opportunity and both suggest the likelihood of good returns, regardless of the performance of the stock market and other financial markets.
+Both platforms tout farmland as an excellent investment opportunity and suggest the likelihood of good returns, regardless of the performance of the stock market and other financial markets.
 They also both aim to provide passive income and capital appreciation.
-Of course, the possibility that I will lose money exists with both platforms, although both seem to do their due diligence in deciding which properties to support.
+Of course, I may lose money with both platforms, although both seem to do their due diligence in deciding which properties to support.

 Mission Statements and Vision

-AcreTrader seeks to help its customers buy and sell land more easily through the use of technology, data, and expertise.
+AcreTrader seeks to help its customers buy and sell land more easily through technology, data, and expertise.
 Its vision is to make the buying and selling of land easier.

 FarmlandTogether‘s mission also includes opening up the asset class to more investors.
 While its vision is similar to AcreTrader’s because it focuses on buying and selling land, it tends to focus more globally on concepts such as peace and sustainability.